Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     * Reply with an email to contact form information
     * Add notes to contact form information
 * Loading javascript between checkout and checkout success
+* Add and link the contact messages to products if the user would like to add something in particular

 <a name="technologies-used"></a>